2014-15 General Catalog

 Entrance date: Students enroll in late August, at the beginning of the fall semester.
 All students attend courses full time during fall and spring semesters and may attend the summer term at any point during their academic careers.
 Entrants may expect to graduate no earlier than 27 months after beginning law study.

 Admission to the Iowa Bar: A rule adopted by the Iowa Supreme Court requires all law students who intend to apply for admission to the Iowa Bar by examination to register with the Iowa Board of Law Examiners and to pay related fees.
 See Filing Fees and Deadlines on the Iowa Bar Exam web site.
 Additional details are available from the College of Law registrar or the clerk of the Iowa Supreme Court.

 The first-year curriculum emphasizes development of analytical skills, a sense of the role of legal institutions in society, and essential writing skills.
 Each course in the first-year curriculum shares these emphases and conveys substantive knowledge about a particular area of the law.
 Four courses during the first year are small-section courses.
-Two of the four (one each semester) cover traditional first-year subjects—civil procedure, constitutional law, contracts, criminal law, property, torts—and usually have an enrollment of no more than 40 students each.
+Two of the four (one each semester) cover traditional first-year subjects—civil procedure, constitutional law, contracts, criminal law, property, torts; they usually enroll no more than 40 students each.
 The other two are LAW:8032 (091:130) Legal Analysis Writing and Research I (first semester) and LAW:8033 (091:131) Legal Analysis Writing and Research II (second semester), which usually have an enrollment of approximately 20 students each.